The Realm Awards

 Stories posted on an author’s blog or given away as a lead magnet are not considered published unless they are available for purchase at a retail site like Amazon/Audible.
 For fiction to qualify, it must have a publication date we can verify on a retail site, Goodreads, or a publisher’s website.

-Audio books may be entered in the year they were released even if the eBook or print edition was published in a prior year.
+Audio books with a release date in the previous calendar year may enter, even if the eBook or print edition was published in a prior year.

 New cover art for a subsequent edition of a previously published book may be entered into the Cover Design category.

-Short fiction published as part of a collection/anthology or published online by a magazine/publisher is eligible for consideration in the year it was first published.
+Short fiction published as part of a collection/anthology or published online by a magazine/publisher is eligible for consideration based on the year it was first published.

 Books with mature content will be accepted, but gratuitous content could result in disqualification at our judges’ discretion.
 No erotica.